Ainissa Ramirez: Career

 From 2003 to 2011, Ramirez was an Assistant, then Associate Professor, in the Mechanical and Materials Science Department at Yale University, where she taught an undergraduate course entitled "Introduction to Materials Science".
 Prior to being on the faculty at Yale, for four years she was a member of technical staff at Bell Laboratories, Lucent Technologies.
 She co-developed a "universal solder" that can bond metal to glass, ceramics, diamond, and semiconductor oxide substrates.
 Ramirez has been a visiting professor at MIT.

 In 2004, she founded Science Saturdays, a program of entertaining science lectures for middle school children.

 In 2012, Ramirez gave a TED talk on the main stage in Los Angeles on the importance of STEM education.

 After 10 years at Yale, Ramirez made a career change from academia and became a self-declared "science evangelist".
 She hosts two short science video series called Science Xplained and Material Marvels.
 She also produces a podcast series called Science Underground.

 In 2013, Ramirez published the TED book Save Our Science: How to Inspire a New Generation of Scientists.
 The book asks for a recommitment to improve STEM education for schools and throughout society.
 In the same year, Ramirez co-authored a book with Allen St. John titled Newton's Football: The Science Behind America's Game, which discusses the science behind American football.

 In 2020, Ramirez published the book The Alchemy of Us: How Humans and Matter Transformed One Another, which explores eight significant inventions and the little-known inventors behind them, particularly people of color and women.
 Ramirez states that the clock and artificial lighting helped end pre-industrial habits of nightly biphasic sleep.
 The book documents Carl Sagan's process of including global music on the Voyager Golden Record.
 Other inventions include copper communication cables, hard disks, photographic film, scientific glassware, silicon chips, and steel rails.
 Smithsonian listed the book in their Ten Best Science Books of 2020.

+In 2025, Ramirez published the first book in her Black Innovators children book series, titled Spark: Jim West's Electrifying Adventures in Creating the Microphone.
+The second book is North, South, East, and Gladys West: How a Mathematician Helped Shape GPS.
+The series is a set of picture book biographies, published by MIT Kids, about the lives and scientific contributions of Black inventors.